What is Historical Weather Data? Uses, Sources & Examples

 For instance, an agricultural researcher might use historical rainfall data to determine the best planting seasons, while a utility company could analyze past temperature data to forecast energy demand during peak seasons.

-Historical Weather Data Attributes
+Main Attributes of Historical Weather Data

 Historical weather data possesses the same attributes as all weather data types.
 Historical weather data is recorded from past measurements of the atmospheric conditions in various locations.
 Therefore the attributes to historical weather data should be weather conditions, for example humidity, air pressure, wind speed and wind pressure, and any other type of factors that detail the condition of the atmosphere.
 Here are some of the key weather attributes included in historical weather data: